ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day09/README.md

 ## Part 2
 In Part 2, we are asked to take the **invalid number** found from Part 1 and find a *contiguous set* of *at least* two numbers in the list that sum to the **invalid number**.

-Once we find the set of numbers, the solution to Part 2 is given by adding the *smallest* and *largest* in the set.
+Once we find the set of numbers, the solution to Part 2 is given by adding the *smallest* and *largest* numbers in the contiguous set found.

 ### Idea